-Companies that have transitioned to remote work have also had to transition to remote training and onboarding.
+Companies that have transitioned to remote work have also had to transition to remote training and onboarding training and development Process.
 Finding the right resources to do that is not always a simple task.
 While Zoom leaped in to save the day for several schools and businesses around the world when COVID shut everything down, it’s now become such a common tool that the question of burnout has arisen.

 Just as people can’t sit in classrooms for endless hours and listen to teachers drone on about a subject, they also can’t sit in front of a screen and try to learn.
 It’s far too easy for these habits to transfer though, and Zoom fatigue is starting to become a serious conversation topic.
 Can companies and schools still use this tool in new and innovative ways, or perhaps limit its use and choose a more dynamic LMS with other learning options and modules?

 The key, as many have figured out with most things related to remote learning and development, is agility and a willingness to be open to that concept.
 Companies can claim to be agile, but when it comes to implementing changes or making agile moves, they balk and try to reason their way out of it.
 This cannot be the way that businesses handle learning and development.
 Nor can it be the way for schools and educators.
 Students and learners of all ages need a dynamic learning environment.
 In the virtual world, that comes from a customized LMS, or learning management system.

 The biggest change is that managers and business leaders must now be paying attention to the future potential for development and learning processes that can benefit learners and the organization alike.
 It comes down to having the mentality that you are always on the lookout for the next best thing for the team, and in the learning management system space, that’s constantly changing.